MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     git clone https://github.com/MicrosoftLearning/mslearn-postgresql.git
     ```

-4. Next, you will run a couple of commands to define variables to reduce redundant typing when using commands to create Azure resources.
+4. Next, you will run a couple of commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
 The variables represent the name to assign to your resource group and the Azure region into which resources should be deployed.

-    The resource group name defaults to `rg-postgresql-ai-ms-learn`, but you can provide any name you wish to use to host the resources associated with this exercise.
+    In the first command below, accept the default region of `eastus` or replace it with the location you prefer to use for your Azure resources.

     ```bash
-    RG_NAME=rg-postgresql-ai-ms-learn
+    REGION=eastus
     ```

-    In the command below, accept the default region of `eastus2` or replace it with the location you are using for your Azure resources.

     TODO: Need to provide a list of acceptable regions that support the appropriate gpt-4 model + abstractive summarization in the language service. (maybe just hardcode that one in the bicep template?)

+    The resource group name defaults to `rg-postgresql-ai-ms-learn`, but you can provide any name you wish to use to host the resources associated with this exercise.

     ```bash
-    REGION=eastus2
+    RG_NAME=rg-learn-postgresql-ai-$REGION
     ```

 5. Run the following Azure CLI command to create your resource group: